radhermit/vimball/README.rst

 vimball
 =======

-vimball is a simple command-line tool for extracting vimball archives.
+vimball is a simple command-line tool for extracting vimball archives without using vim.

 For extracting vimball archives use the following command::